mygirl8893/Loncoin-BE/README.md

 #### Installation

 1) It takes data from daemon loncoind.
 It should be accessible from the Internet.
-Run ultranoted with open port as follows:
+Run loncoind with open port as follows:
 ```bash
 ./loncoind --rpc-bind-ip=127.0.0.1 --rpc-bind-port=32112
 ```